versioned/versioned-doc/README.md

 * Defining `models` (data types) which are collections of fields and each field has a data type, validation rules (optional), and can represent a relationship to another model
 * Managing (creating, updating, deleting) `data` for each model.
 Data can be versioned and you control when new data (changes) should be published to clients
 * Organizing `models` and `data` into `spaces` (or projects) and configuring those spaces.
 It is highly recommended that you use a dedicated MongoDB database (i.e. with a service like [mLab](https://mlab.com) or [Compose](https://www.compose.com/databases/mongodb)) and [Algolia search service](https://www.algolia.com) for your spaces especially if you have large amounts of data.
 Via [Heroku Add-Ons](https://elements.heroku.com/addons) you can get access to free MongoDB and Algolia services.
-* Managing `assets`, i.e. uploaded files such as images, videos, PDFs etc. This feature requires that you sign up for a [Cloudinary](https://cloudinary.com) account.
+* Managing `assets`, i.e. uploaded files such as images, videos, PDFs etc. This feature is optional and requires that you sign up for a [Cloudinary](https://cloudinary.com) account.

 Note that since the web UI is based on the REST API, everything that can be done with the admin UI can also be done directly with the REST API.

 ## Content Delivery to Clients

 Content delivery to clients is done with the REST API via a CDN (Content Delivery Network) and makes use of an API key.
-Versioned doesn't come with a built-in CDN and you need to sign up for a service like [Fastly](https://www.fastly.com), [Cloudflare](https://www.cloudflare.com), [CloudFront](https://aws.amazon.com/cloudfront) and use it as a layer between your clients and the CDN for performance and scalability.
+Versioned doesn't come with a built-in CDN and you need to sign up for a service like [Fastly](https://www.fastly.com), [Cloudflare](https://www.cloudflare.com), [CloudFront](https://aws.amazon.com/cloudfront) and use it as a layer between your clients and the Versioned REST API to achieve performance and scalability.
 Setting up such a CDN is straightforward and relatively cheap (i.e. [Fastly](https://elements.heroku.com/addons/fastly) offers</a> 10 million requests per month at 25 USD/month).
 If you are not using a CDN you can expect the Versioned REST API to be rate limited at around 5 requests per second.

 In the [Admin UI](http://app.versioned.io) you will find links to detailed API documentation and example API calls that illustrate how you fetch published data from your clients.
 Here is an example API call (with [httpie](https://httpie.org)) that lists published blog posts: